Filth (Swans album): Overview

 The lyrics of Filth and its following albums deal with "violence, extreme sex, power, rage, and the margins of human depravity", according to AllMusic's Thom Jurek.
 The words, often delivered as shouts or misanthropic wails, focus on both social and personal decay in a directly bleak way.
 Gira described his vocals as "screaming/testifying", and Jake Cole of Spectrum Culture called them "locked into an endless loop of provocation, filled with unending allusions to violence, rot and rape".
 In a positive review of the album, Robert Christgau sardonically wrote, "lyrics are available to suckers on request".
 Despite the dismal, overwhelming nature of the music, some critics called the album occasionally danceable.
-Gira retrospectively recognized The Stooges and Throbbing Gristle as primary inspirations for Filth.
+Gira retrospectively recognized the Stooges and Throbbing Gristle as primary inspirations for Filth.

+Songs

 Filth is relatively brief, lasting only thirty-seven minutes.
 It begins with "Stay Here", which instantly conveys the distorted aggression of the album with chaotic, conflicting drumming, lurching basses, and squealing guitar.
 Gira repeatedly shouts commands like "be strong", "resist temptation", and "flex your muscles", occasionally inserting a more enigmatic order, like "stick your hand in your eye".
 As it is with much of the album, "Stay Here" is based upon grinding repetition; Andrew Hannah of The Line of Best Fit described this by writing, "the song goes nowhere but it’s utterly enthralling".
 Jason Heller of Pitchfork called "Stay Here" angular, disjointed, bone-crushing, and industrialized.
 The album's second track, "Big Strong Boss", stumbles into an unusual, halting rhythm and Westberg's guitar becomes clearer.
 Hannah called the song "leeringly sexual" and "unforgiving in its crude approach", and Joseph Rowan of Drowned in Sound compared it to early Killing Joke.